 - 13.1.
-Those individual savings for 2017-18 which required consultation have been published and consulted on via the Council's consultation hub Citizen Space2.
-Targeted consultation with those who may be affected by any changes has been carried out equality and rural impact assessments completed.
+Those individual savings for 2017-18 which required consultation have been published and consulted on via the Council's consultation hub Citizen Space.
+Targeted consultation with those who may be affected by any changes has been carried out and equality and rural impact assessments completed.
 The Council carried out a substantial consultation programme in autumn 2015 and this has provided a strong body of evidence of views.
 This has been used as a starting point, where it is still relevant and current, and supplemented with additional targeted consultation with affected groups, particularly those at risk of disadvantage. - 13.2.
-The set of new budget savings proposals falling under the remit of EDT Committee did not require any public consultation.
+The set of new budget savings proposals falling under the remit of Communities Committee did not require any public consultation.
 Some proposals relate to changes to staffing structures and teams, and relevant staff consultations have been carried out. - 13.3.
 As set out elsewhere in the report, financial planning for 2017-18 is based on an increase in council tax of 3% for the Adult Social Care precept, and an inflationary increase of 1.8%.
 People were invited to give their views on council tax increases through the Council's website, and through the on-line edition of Your Norfolk.
-To inform decisions about the budget at Full Council in February, a summary of the views expressed has been prepared.
 An equality impact assessment has also been carried out, updating the findings from previous year.